FabianTerhorst/coreclr-module/docs/articles/create-resource.md

 * Select Browse and search for AltV.Net and install the packages "AltV.Net", ("AltV.Net.Async" when you need async thread save api access)
 * Now go to "Project -> {Your Project Name} Properties... -> Build", here you can select the Output path where the dll should be saved.

-To get the Resource running on the server, you have to create a "resource.cfg" file.
-Copy the resource.cfg, AltV.Net.dll and all other dependencied with your resource dll file to altv-server/resources/{YourResourceName}/.

 Boilerplate YourProject.csproj:
 ```
 <Project Sdk="Microsoft.NET.Sdk">